alligrader/legacy-gradebook-backend/roadmap.md

 # Adjusting:

-- I need to make Person a private struct
 - I need to test the `tasks` package
 - We need to test the route that accepts a POST request with the zip file.
 - We need to create the module that serializes files and puts them on the Google filesystem.